Common calibration names

 WedgeVolumeBeamAngle is specified when you want to override the MajorAxis3dbBeamAngle when specifying the across track beam angle in the Wedge volume sampled algorithm.

-See also Wedge_volume_sampled and Beam angle parameters: 3dB beam angles and Adjusted beam angles.
+See also Wedge_volume_sampled and Beam angle parameters: 3dB beam angles.

 7.1